Shakthivelms8/dp-420-cosmos-db-dev/instructions/17-denormalize.md

     ![Screenshot that shows the main menu for the application with multiple options for working with the data.](media/16-main-menu.png)

-## Query for the customer and their sales orders
+### Task 3: Query for the customer and their sales orders

 Because you designed your database to store both the customer and all their sales orders in the same container by using **customerId** as your partition key, you can query the customer container and return the customer's record and all of the customer's sales orders in a single operation.